lq-2024/lq-2024.github.io/content/homepage/program.md

 ---
 LQ 2022 is a half-day workshop, and will take place in Grenoble in the morning of Friday, September 23, 2022.
 The program of the workshop will feature a keynote talk by Marco Saerens (Université Catholique de Louvain), oral presentations of all the accepted papers, and a final session of discussion.

-The following is a preliminary program (precise timings are subject to change)
+The following is a preliminary program (precise timings are subject to change).

 Friday, September 23